 C: People kept asking if I was scared before I went, but I really wasn’t.
 When we arrived there were so many police everywhere that I felt safe.
 On our free day, my friend and I went to the museum and then split up.
 I walked around the city all day on my own exploring and felt perfectly safe.

 M: That’s great to hear!
 I’m glad you still chose to travel.
-Do you think you’ll take another trip with College Break?
+Do you think you’ll take another trip with Ultimate Break?

 C: Definitely!
 I loved that on this trip I got a taste for each city, so now when I go back I know what I want to return to and what new things I want to see.
 Our Tour Director kept us moving along and at the time, I wish I could have stayed longer everywhere.
 Now looking back, I know if I had gone on my own I wouldn’t have seen as much as I did on this trip.